Olga Dies Dreaming: Writing and development

 The idea for the novel occurred to Gonzalez on the Q train in New York City while reading the book The Battle for Paradise by Canadian author Naomi Klein and listening to the song "Rican Beach" by Hurray for the Riff Raff.
 After leaving the train, Gonzalez went to a Starbucks location, where she wrote the basic concept of the plot on a napkin.
 The book's title alludes to the Pedro Pietri poem "Puerto Rican Obituary".

 While writing, Gonzalez eschewed explaining aspects of Puerto Rican culture for a broader audience, drawing inspiration from the "[...] inside baseball" jokes in Paul Beatty's novel The Sellout.

 Critical reception

-According to literary review aggregator Book Marks, the novel received mostly "Positive" and "Rave" reviews.
 In a review in The Washington Post, Ron Charles wrote, "rarely does a novel, particularly a debut novel, contend so powerfully and so delightfully with such a vast web of personal, cultural, political and even international imperatives."
 Kirkus Reviews called the book "atmospheric, intelligent, and well informed: an impressive debut."

+The novel was chosen as a Notable Book by the American Library Association in 2025.

 Adaptation

 Hulu ordered a pilot for a show based on the novel in early 2021.
-Gonzalez and Alfonso Gómez-Rejón are producing the pilot which will star Aubrey Plaza and Ramon Rodriguez.
+Gonzalez and Alfonso Gómez-Rejón are producing the pilot which will star Aubrey Plaza as Olga and Ramon Rodriguez as her brother, Prieto.